Year Created: 2011

 The City plans to use the TIF tool to support public investments including the construction of structured parking, development of roadways and streetscape improvements, Brownfield remediation, utility relocation and reconstruction, and transit improvements.

 During the TIF retention period, a total of $64 million in education property tax revenue (from the base and 25% of the increment) will accrue to the Education Fund.
-At the end of the retention period, an estimated $1.7 million in additional tax revenue will be generated each year because of the new development.
-The City incurred first debt for the TIF District in 2016, so the District is just getting started at the time of their last reporting period ending June 30, 2016.
+At the end of the retention period, an estimated $4.3 million in additional tax revenue will be generated each year because of the new development.